 The federal, state, and local governments currently provide substantial funding to support the region's transportation system, but this revenue is insufficient to move the system to a state of good repair or make significant enhancements.
-Revenues from certain sources, such as the state motor fuel tax (MFT), are forecasted to decline through 2050 as vehicle travel levels off and fuel economy rises.
-Failure to increase the flat MFT has limited this source over time, as revenues fall behind cost increases.
-CMAP projects a \$30 to 45 billion revenue shortfall by 2050 simply to maintain, operate, and administer the transportation system in the less than optimal condition it is in today; the available funding will not allow for reaching a state of good repair, or additional improvements, enhancements, or expansions to the system.
+Certain revenues, such as the state motor fuel tax, are forecasted to decline through 2050 as vehicle travel levels off and fuel economy rises.
+CMAP projects a \$25-45 billion shortfall of revenue by 2050 simply to maintain, operate, and administer the transportation system in the less than optimal condition of today; the available funding will not allow for additional improvements, enhancements, or expansions to the system.
 While the region's transportation providers have embraced efficiencies of many types and delayed critical projects for some time, the region's transportation funding resources are increasingly inadequate.

 Regional transportation, civic, and private sector stakeholders must take action to secure sustainable transportation funding that will support economic competitiveness and a high quality of life.
-The plan will call for new revenues at both the state and regional levels.
-At the state level, ON TO 2050 will echo GO TO 2040's call to raise and index the state motor fuel tax to inflation in the short term and will also recommend replacing the MFT with a vehicle miles traveled fee over the long term.
+The plan will call for both state and regional revenue sources.
+At the state level, ON TO 2050 will echo GO TO 2040's call to raise and index the state motor fuel tax to inflation in the short term and will also recommend instituting a vehicle miles traveled fee over the long term.
 The plan will also strongly advocate for a sustainable regional funding source that can further augment state and federal sources.
-Finally, the plan will also advocate expanding the sales tax base, instituting a federal cost of freight service fee, and increasing parking pricing.
+Finally, the plan will also advocate for expanding the sales tax base, instituting a federal cost of freight service fee, and increasing parking pricing.
 CMAP and transportation agencies should strongly encourage the state and federal governments to implement these revenue streams following the adoption of ON TO 2050.

 Even if these new sources are extensively adopted, most revenues will need to be used simply to operate and maintain our current system.
 As such, ON TO 2050 will continue to allocate revenues with an emphasis on the existing system.
-The proposed Financial Plan expenditure categories will include first operating and maintaining the existing system in its current condition, then pursuing state of good repair, followed by implementing modernization efforts to gain efficiencies and improve traveler experience.
-Only then will ON TO 2050 -- as did GO TO 2040 -- identify a very small number of expansion projects, weighing these projects against increasingly limited funding resources.
+The proposed Financial Plan expenditure categories will include first operating and maintaining the existing system in its current condition, then pursuing state of good repair, then implementing modernization efforts to gain efficiencies and improve traveler experience.
+As with GO TO 2040, ON TO 2050 will identify a very small number of expansion projects, weighing these projects against increasingly limited funding resources.
 CMAP will emphasize projects across pedestrian, bicycle, transit, and auto modes, as well as projects that provide a broad range of transportation, land use, economic, and environmental benefits.
-Prioritized investment in a small set of projects -- to ensure that every dollar is used as effectively as possible -- remains a top priority.
+Prioritized investment in a small set of projects - to ensure that every dollar is used as effectively as possible - remains a top priority.